speechbrain/speechbrain/docs/source/experiment.md

 ```
 (batch, time_step, n_fft, 2)
 ```
-where the "2" is because STFT is based on complex numbers with a real and imaginary part.
+where the “2” corresponds to the real and imaginary parts of the STFT.
 We can also read multi-channel SFT data, that will be formatted in this way:
 ```
 (batch, time_step, n_fft, 2, n_audio_channels)